tek/myo/readme.md

 ## MyoRun

-This Neovim command/function triggers the execution of a **myo** command:
+This Neovim command/function triggers the execution of a **Myo** command:

 ```vim
 MyoRun compile